Skip to Content

 You're entitled to understand what the business is actually worth, even if you've never been involved in running it.
 If your spouse presents a valuation or claims a certain value, you can hire your own expert to independently review the financials.
 This is especially important when you don't have direct access to the business records—having someone analyze the books on your behalf levels the playing field.

 Tax returns are the starting point.
-After that: profit and loss statements, balance sheets, bank statements, contracts, and anything that shows ownership, assets, or debts.
+After that: profit and loss statements, balance sheets, bank statements, contracts, and anything that shows ownership, assets, and debts.
 If records are incomplete, that's a problem—but it's also something we can work around using forensic reconstruction.

 Get a Clear Picture of Business Value